CottageCabbage/Archives/FreeCodeCamp/01_Responsive-Web-Design-Projects/01_Tribute-Page/README.md

 + [x] User Story #7: I should see an a element with a corresponding id="tribute-link", which links to an outside site that contains additional information about the subject of the tribute page.
 HINT: You must give your element an attribute of target and set it to _blank in order for your link to open in a new tab (i.e. target="_blank").

 + [x] User Story #8: The img element should responsively resize, relative to the width of its parent element, without exceeding its original size.
 (Somewhat?)
+[Only works when @media(max-width) is active?
+Not sure if its supposed to be like this.
+Hopefully yes.]

-+ [ ] User Story #9: The img element should be centered within its parent element.
++ [x] User Story #9: The img element should be centered within its parent element.

 You can build your project by using this CodePen template and clicking Save to create your own pen.
 Or you can use this CDN link to run the tests in any environment you like: https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js.

 Once you're done, submit the URL to your working project with all its tests passing.

+---
+Just finished this today (2021-12-23-09:41, UTC-3).
+Not really much and I'm still somewhat doubtful about UserStory#8, but will leave it for now, and come back later.
+That's what I've made this repo for.